Capturing a Crisis: MHA’s Weekly Behavioral Health Boarding Reports

 3. ensure the financial stability of behavioral health units and facilities.

-Through partnership with the Baker administration and the legislature, the inpatient psychiatric system added nearly 300 new inpatient psychiatric beds in 2021, including beds both in psychiatric units at acute care hospitals and in freestanding psychiatric facilities with more to come in 2022.
-But staffing for existing beds continues to be insufficient, and fully staffing these new beds is already proving to be a considerable barrier to opening new or expanded services.
-Much more needs to be done to ensure behavioral health patients have access to needed care, in particular by increasing the pipeline of staff and ensuring the sustainability of services.
+Through partnership with the Executive Office of Health and Human Services and the state legislature, the inpatient psychiatric system added nearly 450 new inpatient psychiatric beds in 2021 and 2022, including both in psychiatric units at acute care hospitals and in freestanding psychiatric facilities, with additional beds to come in 2023.
+But fully staffing existing and newly licensed beds is a considerable barrier to opening new or expanded services.
+Much more needs to be done to ensure behavioral health patients have access to needed care, in particular by increasing the pipeline of staff, improving retention, and ensuring the sustainability of services.

 Creation of a Behavioral Health Rate Task Force to evaluate ways to ensure the financial stability of behavioral health units and facilities, and to allow behavioral health providers to pay their workforce adequate salaries.

 Prohibiting clinical denials due to an administrative or technical defect in a claim, and requiring coverage of all medically necessary mental health services.

-Addressing administrative barriers – such as Determination of Need requirements – for providers that wish to expand behavioral health services.
+Addressing administrative barriers such as Determination of Need requirements for providers expanding BH services, and insurance prior authorization/notification processes for providers.

 MHA will continue to work collaboratively with its members, our partners in the behavioral health space, and the state to improve behavioral healthcare in these areas.